thanos-io/thanos/docs/components/rule.md

 # Rule (aka Ruler)

-_**NOTE:** It is recommended to ma deploying rules inside the relevant Prometheus servers locally.
+_**NOTE:** It is recommended to keep deploying rules inside the relevant Prometheus servers locally.
 Use ruler only on specific cases.
-Read details[below](rule.md#Risk) why._
+Read details [below](rule.md#Risk) why._

 _The rule component should in particular not be used to circumvent solving rule deployment properly at the configuration management level._

 The rule component evaluates Prometheus recording and alerting rules against chosen query API via repeated `--query` (or FileSD via `--query.sd`).
-If more then one query is passed, round robin balancing is performed.
+If more than one query is passed, round robin balancing is performed.

 Rule results are written back to disk in the Prometheus 2.0 storage format.
 Rule nodes at the same time participate in the system as source store nodes, which means that they expose StoreAPI and upload their generated TSDB blocks to an object store.

 You can think of Rule as a simplified Prometheus that does not require a sidecar and does not scrape and do PromQL evaluation (no QueryAPI).

 The data of each Rule node can be labeled to satisfy the clusters labeling scheme.
 High-availability pairs can be run in parallel and should be distinguished by the designated replica label, just like regular Prometheus servers.
-Read more about Ruler in HA in [here](rule.md#Ruler_HA)
+Read more about Ruler in HA [here](rule.md#Ruler_HA)

 ```bash
 $ thanos rule \